 Patients may experience dramatic improvement after pallidotomy.
-Studies show that this improvement may be maintained for at least five years after the procedure is done.
+Studies show that this improvement may be maintained for at least 5 years after the procedure is done.
 Pallidotomy is not commonly done anymore.

 Thalamotomy and pallidotomy are not done as often anymore because they have a greater risk of irreversible side effects and complications.
-Deep brain stimulation is the more common treatment now.
+Deep brain stimulation is more common.

 In this technique, a stimulating electrode lead is placed into the subthalamic nucleus (just below the thalamus) or internal globus pallidus (part of the basal ganglia) to reduce symptoms of advanced Parkinson's disease.
 Or, it can be placed into the thalamus to reduce tremor.
 A wire is snaked out and attached to a generator that is implanted in the patient’s chest.
 A small, handheld magnet can be passed over the generator switch to turn it on and off.

 When the device is activated, it sends an electrical impulse to its destination and acts as a kind of brain pacemaker.
 Complications with the device may require additional surgery.
 Other potential adverse effects include: